 Little spots of music swam on the page.
 My heart thumped when Harsányi pointed to cue me, as if to say, “There —her….
 Look, everyone!”
 I gasped in a breath of air and as I started playing, my D-major arpeggio wavered.

 “Stop, stop!”
 Harsányi scowled as fifty pairs of eyes stared at me.
 “Louder.
 Don’t rush.
-Why you rush?
+Why are you rushing?
 How old you are?”
 I’d had stage fright before, but my pounding heart and quivering body were worse than ever now.
 I felt like a firecracker with its fuse spitting and jumping, about to rocket to the ceiling, explode, and shower ashes everywhere.
 I gulped, feeling faint.

 “Fifteen,” I squeaked.
 Harsányi snorted.
-I noticed John, the concert-master, trying to catch my eye.
+I noticed John, the concert master, trying to catch my eye.

 “Again.
 Letter E.” This time, I played, but I was too nervous to remember anything about my eight-bar solo.”

 Over time, while Blair acclimated to playing next to fellow musicians, her stage fright during auditions and performances refused to cease.
 After graduating from NCSA, she moved to New York City to attend the Manhattan School of Music.
 Determined to make a career out of music, Blair began taking on more challenging opportunities.
 But her progress was halted by her stage fright.